Parth731/MERN-stack-tutorial/readme/node/nodejs-introduction.md

     - nodejs is an open-source, cross-platform, built javascript runtime. it is allow you javascript code outside of browser and typiclly on server. it is used v8 engine for execute quickly and effecintly. nodejs is single thread, non blocking IO operation by offloading heavy tasks to a thread pool and managing their callbacks through an event queue, handle multiple asynchronous operations efficiently without blocking the main thread.

+    Node.js is:

+        A JavaScript Runtime:

+        Node.js is a runtime environment that allows you to execute JavaScript code outside of a browser, on the server-side.
+It uses the V8 JavaScript engine (from Google Chrome) to run JavaScript code.

+        Event-Driven:

+        Node.js uses an event-driven architecture, meaning it responds to various events asynchronously.
+This makes it ideal for building applications that require real-time updates (like chat applications, streaming, or gaming servers).

+        Non-Blocking and Asynchronous:

+        Node.js uses a non-blocking I/O model, meaning it doesn’t wait for tasks (such as file reads or database queries) to complete before moving to the next one.
+This allows Node.js to handle multiple operations simultaneously, making it highly efficient for I/O-heavy operations.

+        Single-Threaded but Supports Concurrency:

+        Node.js operates on a single thread using an event loop to handle multiple concurrent requests.
+While it runs in a single-threaded environment, it can handle multiple tasks simultaneously due to its non-blocking I/O model.

+        Built for Scalable Network Applications:

+        Node.js excels at building scalable applications, particularly those that involve handling many connections at once, such as web servers, APIs, and real-time applications (like chat and video conferencing).

+        Cross-Platform:

+        Node.js is cross-platform, meaning it can run on different operating systems like Windows, macOS, and Linux.

 2.  **Why Node.JS?**

     - Easy to Get Started